 Fall 2015 (September 9–December 10)

-- Small classes, personalized attention - instructors tailor the class to students’ needs and develop programs that will strengthen their English skills
+Instructors tailor the class to students’ needs and develop programs that will strengthen their English skills.

-- Our instructors - highly trained and experienced faculty with professional degrees in teaching English as a second language understand the special challenges non-native speakers face in the college classroom and know how to prepare them for success
+Highly trained and experienced faculty with professional degrees in teaching English as a second language understand the special challenges non-native speakers face in the college classroom and know how to prepare them for success.

-- Content-based courses - ELI’s curriculum reflects the assignments learners will encounter in regular graduate and undergraduate courses
+ELI’s curriculum reflects the assignments learners will encounter in regular graduate and undergraduate courses.

-- Many levels for different learners - classes include academic writing, reading, grammar, speaking, pronunciation and presentation workshops
+Classes include academic writing, reading, grammar, speaking, pronunciation, and presentation workshops.

 - A completed ELI application [PDF]